 – We have already given this drink a Hawaiian flavor by using a favorite island condiment instead of a plain sugar rim.
 Why not go one step further with a Hawaiian citrus source as well?

 – The Hawaiian citrus I have in mind the “rough lemon” (Citrus jambhiri).
 It is a popular “dooryard” fruit tree in Hawaii and the tropics and often seen in farmer’s markets.
 It is readily available in Hawaii when on vacation and, as we shall see, is eminently suited to provide flavored vodka, juice and garnish for a fully Hawaiian styled lemon drop martini.

 Alas, this last step to achieve the perfect lemon drop martini runs us out of time and space for this blog.
-Next week’s companion blog on the Kaffir Lime will tell the rest of the story.
+Next week’s companion blog will tell the rest of the story.

 Nevertheless, it would be cruel to bring you this far without “the answer“!
 Therefore, I have appended next week’s recipe HERE in case you cannot wait to try out this heavenly beverage.